mr-rycho/embian/README.md

 The `EmbyCrawler` produces list of item operations that are executed by `CrawlAndCommand`.

 Unfortunately Embian gives no extensibility besides downloading sources and modifying.

+### Todos

+- Trigger Emby reindex via API (Emby reindex will be triggered after ending of the backup procedure that copies from my main storage to the backup storage which also is Emby repo)
+- Trigger Embian after Emby finishes reindexing (check if reindexing is done via API)